sujalbhavsar16/sujalbhavsar16.github.io/index.md

 🏆 M5 Forecasting Competition – *Top 1% worldwide*
 🔬 DOE-funded Researcher on multiple energy and power system related projects
 💸 Awardee of $200000 DOE grand for Small Business Initiative
-🏆 recipient of extraordinary work visa by the U.S. government.
+🏆 Recipient of extraordinary work visa by the U.S. government.
 📍 Based in Denver metro area, USA

 ---